 Congratulations to David Mahler for achieving Level II and to Sally Street and Reagan Gage for earning Level 1.

-The Earth Native Wilderness School organized a Track and Sign Certification in and around Austin Texas from May 27-28, 2017.
-We saw the tracks of 30 species, including 16 mammals, 5…
+The Earth Native Wilderness School organized a Track and Sign Certification around Bastrop, Texas from May 22-23, 2021.
+It poured down rain for most of the weekend, making conditions…